privateRecsys/privaterecsys/README.md

 ## BackEnd - API
 First, configure your `flask-api/.env` file to point to your database.

-Then, from the root directory of this project:
+Then, from the  pythonProject/webApplicaition directory of this project:

 ```
 cd flask-api